cjacker/opensource-toolchain-msp430/README.md

 usermod -a -G dialout <your user name>
 ```

-Above steps about udev rules are optional and can be omitted, you need to prepend `sudo` to `MSP430Flasher` everytime.
+Above steps about udev rules are optional and can be omitted, if you prepend `sudo` to `MSP430Flasher` everytime.

 # Debugging